-If the purchase requisitons site is unavailable, use Form FIN-F012.
+If the Droplet site is unavailble, use the previously revised Purchasing requisition form.
 Schools/departments must fill in a requisition completely and accurately.
 Any requisition with incomplete information will be returned to the ordering location by the Purchasing Department thereby delaying the processing of the order.